 Yes, Bukit Lawang and Gunung Leuser National Park are prime locations to see Orangutan in their natural habitat.
 However, sightings cannot be guaranteed, as the are wild animals.
 Most trekkers have high chance to seeing Orangutan, as well as other wildlife like Thomas Leaf Monkeys, Maccagues, and Gibbons.

 Our team will provide meals, which typically include simple local food like rice, noodles, vegetables, and fruits.
-Drink water is also provided in the campsite (boil-water),
+Drink water is also provided in the campsite (boil-water)

 The best time for trekking is during the dry season, from April to September.
 However, Bukit Lawang is a tropical rainforest, so brief rain can happen year-round.
 The wet season (October to March) brings heavier rain, which can make trails muddy and river crossings more challenging but also brings out different wildlife.